Research Assistant/Research Associate (Fixed Term)

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please ensure that you upload a covering letter and CV in the Upload section of the online application.
-The covering letter should outline your suitability for the post and why you are applying for this role.
+Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the Upload section of the online application.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.
-We also need the contact details for two people who can provide a professional reference.

-Please quote reference PM38636 on your application and in any correspondence about this vacancy.
+Please quote reference PJ45823 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.